gvwilson/thirdbit/src/fiction/iffy/index.md

 slipping the magnifier back into one of his coat's many pockets.
 "What's the plan—splice, clamp, strap, or weld?"

 "I was thinkin' I could splice it?"
-Iffy ventured hesitantly.
+Iffy ventured.
 When Wales nodded
 she fished a roll of twisted eight-gauge cable from her bag of odds and ends and dug around to find a wire cutter and a pair of needle-nosed pliers.